slack-samples/deno-daily-channel-topic/README.md

 Open `/triggers/message_posted_event.ts` and update the `channel_ids` value to be the channel ID of the channel you'd like your app to respond in.
+Alternatively, you can uncomment the `all_resources` property to have the app respond in _all_ channels.

 ## Running Your Project Locally